The city that never sleeps.

-My voice was barely audible but somehow it echoed through the empty alley making the hairs stand on the back of my neck so I started banging on the door, calling out to whoever was on the other side.
+My voice was barely audible but somehow, it echoed throughout the empty alley, making the hairs stand on the back of my neck.
+I started banging on the door, calling out to whoever was on the other side.

-I tried to remain calm as I listened for any sounds coming from the inside but all I could hear was the dull music from Norman’s crappy record player and the fierce drumming of my heartbeat inside my chest.
+I tried to remain calm as I listened for any sounds from the inside, but all I could hear was the dull music coming from Norman’s crappy record player and the fierce drumming of my heartbeat against my chest.

-I had left him listening to that old thing before hesitantly making my way through the small corridor to the back.
-Usually Norman did the disposing other nights due to the late hour shifts but this particular evening I had been eager to get things done and leave by 2 am.
+I had left him listening to that old thing before hesitantly making my way through the small corridor, to the back.
+Usually Norman did the disposing other nights, due to the late hour shifts but this particular evening, I had been eager to get things done and leave by two a.m.

-My eyes darted from one wall to the other, expecting something to come out and lunge at me.
+My eyes darted from one wall to the other, expecting something or someone to come out and lunge at me.
 I made my way up the alley and to the front entrance of the diner.
-I was relieved to be under the light again and out of the darkness.
+I was relieved to be under the pale moonlight again and out of the coal black darkness.

-I let out a sigh as the front door easily slid open making the small bell above it ding and immediately shut my eyes, cursing myself for forgetting about the stupid thing.
+I heaved out a quivery sigh as the front door easily slid open, making the small bell above it ding and immediately shut my eyes, cursing myself for forgetting about the stupid thing.
 I stood still, perusing the poorly lit diner, my eyes scanning the empty space.

-Slouching down I crawled under one of the counters pressing my knees up to my chest, listening for any other movements.
-I bit my lip suppressing a cry from escaping my mouth.
+Slouching down, I crawled under one of the counters, pressing my knees up to my chest, listening for any other movements.
+I bit my lip in anticipation, suppressing an unwanted cry from escaping my mouth.

-This wasn’t really happening, it was just another one of my creative dreams where I was going to wake up fully drenched with sweat.
+This wasn’t really happening.
+It was just another one of my creative dreams where I was going to wake up, fully drenched in my own sweat.